-I am proud to say this is the best version of my Vietnamese “mountain jelly vegetable” (yes, it’s one long name) goi that I have made for Superbowl Sunday night in 2017.
 This goi took me 2 days to make.
 With a little toddler that occupies much of my time, whenever I make any kind of Vietnamese goi that involves pickling the vegetables, I would prep the time consuming steps first the first day and then the easy and quick steps the next day before mixing all the ingredients together.
-If you have never eaten mountain jelly vegetable before, it has a natural crunchy texture.
-It is called the “mountain jelly vegetable” because it is a vegetable that grows and strives well in the mountainous regions of China.
-Where?
-I don’t know.
-I only found very limited information about it.
-It’s crunchiness resemble the crunchiness texture of pickled jellyfish.
-Pickled jellyfish salad is commonly available as a Chinese dim sum delicacy.
+If you have never eaten celtuce before, it has a natural crunchy texture.
+Its crunchiness resemble the crunchiness texture of pickled jellyfish, a dim sum delicacy.

-The following recipe was enough to make a party tray for about 20-30 people and some extras for my family. =) Here is out it looked once done.
+The following recipe is enough to make a party tray for about 20-30 people and some extras for my family. =) Here is out it looked once done.

 1 – 2 Tbsp kosher salt